Faculty Frequently Asked Questions

 they ever "make it" in the "real-world"?

 The fact is that millions of persons with disabilities are "making it" in the "real-world" with accommodations that result in little or no cost to their employer.
 Although most work environments are very different from the conditions in a college course, with a few exceptions, employees are given a reasonable amount of time to complete a task and are given access to a wide variety of resources.
 Of course, people with disabilities may have limitations that make it difficult or impossible to perform certain tasks, but it is not fair to assume that a person with a disability cannot complete an assignment or participate in a course.
-Always discuss the situation with the student first, but contact DSS if necessary.
+Always contact SAR if you have any questions or concerns.